andrenho/customwm/README.md

 # customwm
-A highly customizable Window Manager for X.
+A highly customizable IWindow Manager for X.

 The WindowList allows for applying themes on the fly.
 Each theme lives in a zip that contains a Lua file with the configuration, along with the resource files.